TonyNTAHE/printf/README.md

 7. It handles the p conversion specifier.

-// 8.
-It handles the flags characters for non- custom conversion
+8. It handles the flags characters for non- custom conversion
     specifiers: +, space and #.

+9. It handles the length modifiers for non-custom conversion
+    specifiers: l, h.
+    conversion specifiers to handle: d, i, u, o, x, X.